VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

 - Based on animal embryo-fetal toxicity studies, VORANIGO can cause fetal harm when administered to pregnant women

 - Based on findings in animals, VORANIGO may impair fertility in females and males of reproductive potential.
-The effects on female and male fertility were not reversible in rats
+The effects on female and male fertility were reversible in monkeys and were not reversible in rats.
+No fertility information is currently available for the use of VORANIGO in humans

 - Advise females of reproductive potential to use effective nonhormonal contraception during treatment with VORANIGO and for 3 months after the last dose.
 VORANIGO can render some hormonal contraceptives ineffective